PierreQuentel/patrom/README.md

 Code blocks
 -----------
-To insert a block of code, for instance a `for` loop or a condition, the syntax is :
+To insert a code block (loop or condition), the syntax is :

 ```xml
 <py code="for i in range(10):">